Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Background

 \subsection{Hamiltonian Monte Carlo}

 In the context of statistical computing, Hamiltonian dynamics has attracted much attention the last decade.
-This interest is rooted in that the flow $\varphi_{\tau}$ of (\ref{eq:Ham_eq}) (and also associated involution $\mathbf{T}_{\tau}$) exactly preserves the Boltzmann distribution
+This interest is rooted in that the flow $\varphi_{\tau}$ of (\ref{eq:Ham_eq}) (and associated involution $\mathbf{T}_{\tau}$) exactly preserves the Boltzmann-Gibbs (BG) distribution